Understanding canine body language

 • Always ask for permission to meet a dog; “May I please pet your dog?”

-• Allow the dog to sniff you first; dogs learn about things by smelling them.
+• Allow the dog to sniff you first; by standing sideways and allowing the dog to approach,

 • Don’t lean over the dog (they may see this as threatening).

-• If a strange dog approaches you, don’t run, they may chase you!
-Instead, stand still like a tree, or lie on the ground face down, staying very still like a log.
+• If a strange dog approaches you, don’t run; they may chase you!
+Instead, stand still like a tree.
 Don’t yell or scream as this may further excite the dog.
 Stay put until the dog leaves or help arrives.
+If the dog does not seems friendly calmly putting something between you and the dog may help, like a nearby street pole, garbage can or even your purse or bag.

 Dogs can’t communicate in the same ways we do, so they show us through their body language how they are feeling.
-Being able to observe and understand a dog’s body language enables you to more accurately understand their emotions and motivations for their actions.
+Being able to observe and understand a dog’s body language enables you to more accurately understand their emotions and behaviour.

 Body language is made up of dogs’ body postures, facial expressions, and the position and carriage of certain body parts, like ears, tail and mouth position and movement.

-Body postures related to fear, anxiety, stress or frustration can include:
+Body postures related to fear, anxiety, and stress can include:

 • Crouching low to the ground, leaning back.